System Design Space

 Policy and security

-Introduce policy-as-code, misconfiguration scanning, secret management, and mandatory review workflow.
+Introduce policy as code, misconfiguration scanners, secret management, and a mandatory review workflow.

 60-90 days